munjalbharti/Pytorch-inceptionV3-iNaturalist/README.md

-# Pytorch InceptionV3 model for CUB Classification using iNat pretrained model
+# Pytorch InceptionV3 model for CUB Classification using iNaturalist pretrained model

 The model is converted from tensorflow implmentation of work